-In honor of Mental Health Awareness Week, we’d like to acknowledge how interconnected together mental health and physical health are.
+In honor of Mental Health Awareness Week, we’d like to acknowledge how interconnected mental health and physical health are.
 Mental illness can exacerbate constant symptoms and stressful treatments can make it difficult to feel happy and hopeful.
 Anxiety is understandable when you have no way of knowing what tomorrow will bring.
-Depression is natural when you are in pain, not sleeping well and unable to participate in activities that give you meaning.
+Depression is natural when you are in pain, not sleeping well, and unable to participate in activities that give you meaning.
 Some illnesses can even create anxiety and depression on a chemical level, through the dysregulation of hormones and neurotransmitters.
 Yet, despite this complex emotional landscape, there are so many things you can do to keep your mental health in good shape and find peace in the midst of treatment!
 Here are just a few of our favorites:

 1. Follow your joy

-Illness and the accompanying treatments will likely require giving up on things in life that made you happy.
+Illness and the accompanying treatments will likely require giving up on some things in life that made you happy.
 You may need to grieve for these losses – but that doesn’t mean you’ll never feel that fulfillment again, pay attention to what sparks excitement!
 Was there something you heard on the radio that caught your ear?
 Or a friend who always makes you feel calm and happy?
-What about that old crafting you used to do?
+What about that old crafting that you used to do?
 Make time for people and activities that bring you peace, even if it means doing it for only 5 minutes or from a hospital bed.

 While resting and finding joy are both important, exercise is an often underrated mood booster!
-Exercises you used to do when healthier may not be possible, but there are likely forms of movement that will work for you.
+Exercises you used to do may not be possible, but there are likely forms of movement that will work for you.
 Simply walking helps stimulate the brain to produce endorphins.
 Or if your body wants to be horizontal, try some supine exercises!
-There are plenty of resources available online, both in writing and video.
+There are plenty of resources available online, both in writing and on video.
 Finding movements that work for you can feel empowering, and can significantly improve your mental health.

 4. Speak your truth

 We hope these tips will help you keep your mind healthy as you figure out your body’s rhythms.
 On the bad days, though, remember that you are not alone!
-We have all been there – we have felt fear, despair, emptiness, grief, and pain…but we have also found joy, peace and love in the lives we build through illness.
+We have all been there – we have felt fear, despair, emptiness, grief, and pain…but we have also found joy, peace, and love in the lives we build through illness.

 How do you heal your heart and mind?
 What does Mental Health Awareness week mean to you?
-Join our Friends in the Fight facebook group to join the conversation.
+Join our Friends in the Fight Facebook group to join the conversation.